tomek7667/Distributed-processing/lab9/README.md

 # java assignment

-in course materials - task to implement producers consumers using monitors in java :( or server
+in course materials - task to implement producers consumers using monitors in java